I. The Misframed Argument

 The face has been removed.
 The axis remains.

 The mistake was allowing the unseen to inherit the psychological furniture of a person.
-That move was historically understandable—and cognitively efficient—but it came at a cost.
-It turned a structural insight into a moral drama, and a geometrical problem into a social one.
+That move was historically understandable, and cognitively efficient, but it came at a cost: it turned a structural insight into a moral drama, and a geometrical problem into a social one.

+The face can be removed without denying the axis.
+Doing so requires discipline.
 And it leaves us with a problem that theology could postpone but physics cannot: how to speak about global structure without turning it into a someone.

 V. The Anthropomorphic Reflex